jethornton/flexgui/docs/source/resources.rst

 The Flex Resourse Builder can be closed now.
 In the configuration directory you will have a resources.py file that contains the images used by the stylesheet.

-Next edit the ini file and in the [FLEX] section add the following line
+Next edit the ini file and in the [DISPLAY] section add the following line
 ::

 	RESOURCES = resources.py